 If you’re looking for a delicious pastured poultry recipe, look no further than this easy Chicken Tikka Masala.
 This recipe uses ingredients you already have and has dairy free and make-ahead options.
 It’s a great hearty and filling meal as fall approaches!

-- 1 lb pastured poultry chicken breasts, thighs, or tenders (just some kind of boneless chicken).
-Doesn't have to be exactly 1 lb, just therabouts
+- 1 lb pastured poultry chicken breasts ( or can also use thighs or tenders (just some kind of boneless chicken).
+Doesn't have to be exactly 1 lb, just therabouts)

 - 1 tablespoon minced garlic